ccutch/self-doc/README.md

 ```

 ### Contributing
 If you would like to contribute to this project all help is welcome please just fork this and make a pull request.
-Please follow this the git nameing convension below and use eslint (config file provided) for code styling.
+Please follow this the git naming convension below and use eslint (config file provided) for code styling.
 If you run into an issue report in this repositories issues and I will respond as soon as posible.

-**Git branch nameing**
+**Git branch naming**
  + Feature branch: `feature/<name>`
  + Hotfix branch: `hotfix/<name>`
  + Refactoring/Cleaning: `refactoring/<name>`